hexydec/dabby/docs/about.md

 Dabby.js is designed for modern browsers and supports IE11+, Chrome, Firefox, iOS 8+, and Android 4.4.4.

-The final thing to note is that currently the full dabby.js library weighs in at just under 6kb zipped, and can be smaller with a custom build.
+The final thing to note is that currently the full dabby.js library weighs in at just over 6kb zipped, and can be smaller with a custom build.

 ## Differences between dabby.js and jQuery:

 - No fx library, if you want effects, use CSS and class toggles
-- ‎Extra CSS selectors like :first are not supported, and dabby doesn't have a selector engine plugin architecture, it supports what the browser's `document.querySelectorAll()` supports
+- Extra CSS selectors like `:first` are not supported, and Dabby doesn't have a selector engine plugin architecture.
+It supports what the browser's `document.querySelectorAll()` supports
-- ‎Doesn't support the deferred object
+- Doesn't support the deferred object
-- ‎Events return the native browser event, not a super or custom object like jQuery
+- Events return the native browser event, not a super or custom object like jQuery
-- ‎Ajax support is much more basic, dabby doesn't support global callbacks or promises, and only offers a subset of the configuration options
+- Ajax support is much more basic, Dabby doesn't support global callbacks or promises, and only offers a subset of the configuration options
-- ‎The Ajax object returned is the native XHR object, not a super or custom object like jQuery's jqXHR object
+- The Ajax object returned is the native XHR object, not a super or custom object like jQuery's `jqXHR` object
-- ‎Dabby does not stack selectors like jQuery does, so methods like andBack() are not supported
+- Dabby does not stack selectors like jQuery does, so methods like `andBack()` are not supported
-- ‎It may not support all the inputs of each method that jQuery does (See documentation for each method to see differences if available)
+- It may not support all the inputs of each method that jQuery does (See documentation for each method to see differences if available)